metisvela/sailtrack-core/sailtrack/kalman-c/README.md

 To compile & run:

-- make sure you have the Eigen library installed and added the library path in the file "matrix-types.h"
+- make sure you have the Eigen library installed and added the library path in the file "matrix-types.h" and "eigen-2-csd.h".
 - install the libmosquitto library (should come with the mosquitto installation https://mosquitto.org/)
 - switch to the correct kalman sampling time in "model.h" for the live data
 - to compile: `g++ main.cpp -lmosquitto`